SNAP Benefits in Montana: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

-Benny is a free app that helps you track your EBT balance in real-time and get cash back on eligible purchases at stores like Target, Walmart, and Kroger.
-To get started, link your EBT card, then scan your receipt after you shop to get cashback.
+Benny is a free app that helps you track your EBT balance in real-time and get cash back on eligible purchases at stores like Target, Walmart, Kroger, and Costco.

 Download Benny to take control of your spending and get more out of your EBT benefits.